ManuUseGitHub/NoJine/README.md

   NoJine.notify();
 ```
 ## Options
-for now, the documentation is not finished but the demo covers a everything ...
+For now, the documentation is not finished but the demo covers a everything ...
 Sorry in advance